Decoding the Meaning Behind “The Color Violet” – A Closer Look at Tory Lanez’s Lyrics

 (‘The Color Violet’ by Tory Lanez could be exploring the conflict between wanting to love and be loved, and the fear of the pain that can come with it.
 It’s about the struggle to maintain a tough exterior while dealing with the vulnerability of heartache.)

-See also Decoding the Meaning Behind "Life is a Highway" - A Closer Look at Tom Cochrane's Lyrics
+See also Decoding the Meaning Behind "Killer Queen" - A Closer Look at Queen's Lyrics

 So I won’t dance again, oh, baby